 Fort Worth is blessed with a plethora of unique restaurants shaking up some amazing margaritas.
 We've taken it upon ourselves to list 10 of our favorite spots to sit back and unwind.

-4.)
-Reata Restaurant: One of the few places in town that can beat the view at Joe T.'s.
-If you've got an extra $50 to blow, sample the Billionaire margarita, with Don Julio 1942 anejo tequila and Grand Marnier 1880.
+Reata is one of the few places in town that can beat the view at Joe T.'s.
+If you've got an extra $50 to spend, sample the Billionaire margarita, with Don Julio 1942 anejo tequila and Grand Marnier 1880.
 Or try the Habanero margarita if you're feeling a little spicy.

-8.)
-Blue Mesa: The bar offers all manner of fruit-flavored margaritas, including a pumpkin ‘rita.
-Their signature blue margarita will cost a mere $2 for either frozen or rocks on National Margarita Day (limit two per customer).
+The bar offers all manner of fruit-flavored margaritas.
+Top-shelf margaritas will cost a mere $5 for either frozen or rocks on National Margarita Day (limit two per customer).

-9.)
-Los Vaqueros: Two Fort Worth locations; in the Stockyards and near TCU.
+Two Fort Worth locations: one in the Stockyards and one near TCU.
 Along with the traditional margaritas, try the Frogarita, a hybrid made with purple liqueur in honor of the Cisneros family's favorite team.

-10.)
-Rio Mambo: Home of the Fort Worth Mag-arita, an 18-ounce margarita topped with a shot of Grand Marnier and a champagne split.
+Rio Mambo is home of the Fort Worth Mag-arita, an 18-ounce margarita topped with a shot of Grand Marnier and a champagne split.

 A former taco truck turned sensation, Taco Heads serves up killer tacos and healthy list of margaritas from cucumber to jalapeno.